areckx/dummies-java/README.md

 # dummies-java
-Working through "Beginning Programming with Java For Dummies"
+Working through "Beginning Programming with Java for Dummies"